-As part of its Voices of Ukraine Programme, ECPMF offers a total of 100.000 EUR in grants to support regional, local, and hyperlocal media outlets located near Ukraine’s frontlines by providing grants for training programs that enhance journalistic quality and resilience.
-You can submit your proposals between 16 and 29 September 2024.
+As part of its Voices of Ukraine Programme, ECPMF offers a total of €50,000 in grants to support regional, local, and hyperlocal media outlets* located near Ukraine’s frontlines funding training programs that enhance journalistic quality and resilience.
+You can submit your proposals until 23 March 2025.

 Voices of Ukraine is the European Centre for Press and Media Freedom’s (ECPMF) programme to support Ukrainian journalists, offering assistance in eight areas and implemented in collaboration with six other organisations.
 We provide emergency grants for media and journalists, short-term and long-term residencies, equipment support, insurance for journalists on the front lines, special support for female journalists, as well as training grants and publication support.
-Over 6 months in 2024, we were able to support more than 1,000 Ukrainian journalists.

 Training grants by the ECPMF are implemented within the framework of the Voices of Ukraine support programme.
 The programme is part of the Hannah Arendt Initiative and is funded by the German Federal Foreign Office.